Understanding Crocodile Tear Syndrome: Symptoms, Causes, Diagnosis, and Treatment

 Certain surgical procedures, particularly those involving the parotid gland or facial nerve, may inadvertently cause Crocodile Tear Syndrome.
 Post-operative complications can lead to aberrant nerve regeneration, necessitating careful assessment during recovery.

-Diagnosis of Crocodile Tear Syndrome
+How is Crocodile Tear Syndrome Diagnosed?

 Clinical Evaluation